Show/Hide Toolbars

 RETURN

 The parameters of a Lambda expression may be typed.
-This can be convenient for documentation purposes but can also help the compiler to find the right overload for a method:
+This can be convenient for documentation purposes, and it can also help the compiler to find the right overload for a method:

 DELEGATE CalcInt( x AS INT, y AS INT) AS INT